LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 ### User research

 * Any conversation with a council is nearly always part of a longer journey.
 As a result, when considering chatbots, it is vital to model requirements in terms of user journeys, rather than simply in terms of technical specifications.
-* A service that exhibits a high number of complex enquiries (for example, by being emotional theme, complex subject area, a topic prone to

-  subjectivity, or a matter of contention or debate) is not considered good

-  territory for a chatbot.
+* A service that exhibits a high number of complex enquiries (for example, by being emotional theme, complex subject area, a topic prone to subjectivity, or a matter of contention or debate) is not considered good territory for a chatbot.
 These complex, human-drive enquiries are better handled by a person
-* Users value a conversation
 * There are simple things we can do to improve the user journey before using chatbots, such as web content improvement, better search optimisation and easier links to getting more help

 ### Recommended option from research